eveops/.github/profile/README.md

 ### CCP hf.
 Developer License Agreement

-All Aura projects are developed in accordance with the [CCP hf.
+All EVEOps projects are developed in accordance with the [CCP hf.
 Developer License Agreement](https://developers.eveonline.com/resource/license-agreement).

 CCP Tools and Game Data as defined by the CCP hf.
 Developer License Agreement &copy; 1997-2023 CCP hf.
 All rights reserved.